-2) Sub-Saharan Africa and Multinational Stabilization Operations – led by Dr. Jennifer Baechler and Dr. David Black (Dahousie University); will focus on sub-Saharan Africa and peace-building, including anticipating crisis in which the Canadian Armed Forces (CAF) may be called on to contribute in terms of peace support operations or to provide training and expertise on civil-military relations.
+2) Sub-Saharan Africa and Complex Peace Operations – led by Dr. Jennifer Baechler and Dr. David Black (Dahousie University); will focus on sub-Saharan Africa and peace-building, including anticipating crisis in which the Canadian Armed Forces (CAF) may be called on to contribute in terms of peace support operations or to provide training and expertise on civil-military relations.

 3) European NATO – led by Dr. Alexander Lanoszka (University of Waterloo) and Dr. Christian Leuprecht (Royal Military College of Canada) who will explore conventional and non-conventional challenges posed by Russia, including hybrid threats and disinformation campaigns, domestic instability in Eastern Europe, and the implications for Canada’s approach to NATO collective defence.